binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 You could keep the bullet points slides for the restitution but not for the stage.

-When you have bullet point, generaly people read them and don't listen to them
+When you have bullet point, generaly people read them and don't listen to you

 ##==##